guilhermegonwiemes/programming_logic/README.md

 **Tool:** Portugol Studio

-###  Triangle Classifier
-Program that receives three measurements and determines whether they form a valid triangle.
-If valid, classifies it as equilateral, isosceles or scalene.

-**Tool:** Portugol Studio

 ###  Interest Calculator
 Program developed in Portugol that calculates simple and compound interest.
 The user enters the capital, interest rate and time period